t-doc-org/janm/docs/DOI2/Databases/sql_select.md

 ````{solution}
 ```{exec} sql
 :after: sql-canton
-select nom, abr from canton where population between 300000 and 500000;
+select nom, abr from canton where population > 300000 and population < 500000;
 ```
 ````